zomia-bootcamp/Promises/README.md

 - **Fulfilled:** The operation completed successfully, and the promise now has a result.
 For example, a promise from a request might have a JSON object as its result.
 - **Rejected:** The operation failed, and the promise has a reason for the failure.
 This reason is usually an `Error`.

-We refer to a promise as *settled8 if it is no longer pending— it is either fulfilled or rejected.
+We refer to a promise as *settled* if it is no longer pending— it is either fulfilled or rejected.
 Let’s think of a dishwasher as having the states of a promise:

 ![dishwasher diagram](https://content.codecademy.com/courses/learn-javascript-promises/Art-346-01.svg)